 Wikipedia, Anemophily, 2020

-Wind plays an important role in pollination.
+Wind plays an major role in pollination.
 This was known recently, however this was portrayed in the Quran 1400 years ago.

 ٢٢ وَأَرْسَلْنَا الرِّيَاحَ لَوَاقِحَ فَأَنْزَلْنَا مِنَ السَّمَاءِ مَاءً فَأَسْقَيْنَاكُمُوهُ وَمَا أَنْتُمْ لَهُ بِخَازِنِينَ

-Today we know that wind plays an important role in pollination.
+Today we know that wind plays a major role in pollination.

 How could an illiterate man who lived 1400 years ago have known about wind pollination?